School Curriculum Aims

 Our school curriculum aims are based on our vision and values.
 Our curriculum aims are as follows:

-If you would like to find out more about what your child is learning in class, please do not hesitate to speak to your child’s class teacher.
+If you would like to find out more about what your child is learning in class, please check the year group blog or send an email to your class teacher, via the school office.

 Nursery and Reception